libero/community/doc/adr/0009-container-image-tags.md

 - liberoadmin/reviewer-client:reviewer-1.2
 - liberoadmin/reviewer-client:reviewer-1

-The {umbrella-project-name}-{sha|semver} scheme allows components to be reused by other Libero projects e.g. audit:reviewer-1.2.43 and audit:publisher-2.3.54 could refer to same image.
+The {umbrella-product-name}-{sha|semver} scheme allows components to be reused by other Libero projects e.g. audit:reviewer-1.2.43 and audit:publisher-2.3.54 could refer to same image.

 For external dependencies the tags should reflect their project's tagging scheme.
 The bot should if possible support updating the pinned digest.